Optima Foot and Ankle

 Athlete’s foot is a fungal infection that affects between 3-15% of people.
 Contrary to popular belief, you don’t have to be an athlete to develop an infection.
-At Optima Foot and Ankle, with the convenient location in Bend, Oregon, expert podiatrists Laura Schweger, DPM, and Evan M. Ross, DPM, provide safe, effective treatment for athlete’s foot.
+At Optima Foot and Ankle, with the convenient locations in Bend, Oregon, and Redmond, Oregon, expert podiatrists Laura Schweger, DPM, and Evan M. Ross, DPM, provide safe, effective treatment for athlete’s foot.
 Use the online scheduling tool to book an appointment or call the nearest office today.

 Athlete’s foot occurs due to a fungal infection.
 It typically starts between the toes and spreads to the top of the feet.
 The fungus that causes athlete’s foot is closely related to those that cause ringworm and jock itch.
 Fortunately, with early intervention and treatment, it’s possible to both treat and reverse.

 The symptoms of athlete’s foot vary and depend on the severity of the infection.
 Telltale signs include a red, scaly rash, peeling or flaky skin, and small blisters or open sores.

 It’s possible to spread the infection to your other foot or another part of your body through touch, so it’s important to avoid scratching or picking at your feet and toes.